 In fact, numerous research studies have shown that copper has incredible anti-bacterial properties, acts as an effective anti-oxidant, strengthens the immune system, helps promote good health, slows the appearance of aging, helps the body cleanse itself of toxins and free radicals, and helps stimulate the brain.
 Because copper is naturally anti-bacterial, our copper jugs are also naturally self-sterilizing.

 How to Use Your New Copper Pitcher

 Your copper pitcher will be ready to keep you hydrated right out of the box, but we do recommend washing the inside with warm water and a drop of liquid soap before filling it up with drinking water for the first time.

 You can use any type of water in your copper pitcher, including tap water, water that has been passed through a filter, or even bottled water.
 You will probably notice the greatest difference with tap water, which is generally the least alkaline and in the need of the most care.
 Although tap water is generally fine in most first-world cities, you may wish to consider filtering you water before pouring it into your copper pitcher.

-For best results, we suggest leaving water in your copper pitcher overnight for at least 6 to 8 hours, and then drinking 2 to 3 glasses of water from the pitcher first thing in the morning on an empty stomach.
+For best results, we suggest leaving water in your copper pitcher overnight at room temperature for about 6 to 8 hours, and then drinking 2 to 3 glasses of water from the pitcher first thing in the morning on an empty stomach.
 You can then drink from the pitcher throughout the day and fill it up again as needed.

 Please note that we only suggest using water in your copper pitcher.
 Copper can react with certain acids, including acids found in lemons, fruits, essential oils, coffee, and tea, so it's best to only use water in your copper pitcher.